 If you need ground mustard for a recipe and there's none in your spice rack, there are several things that you can use instead.
-Let's take a look at some possible substitutes.
+What you choose will depend on the dish and what you have available.

 That bottle of regular prepared mustard in your refrigerator door is the best substitute for dry mustard in almost every recipe.
+It works perfectly as a substitute in wet recipes like marinades, sauces, and stews.
 Most mustards, particularly the classic yellow, are milder than ground mustard, so a little adjustment is needed to achieve the intended flavor.

 Replace each teaspoon of ground mustard called for with one tablespoon of prepared mustard.
 Then, omit one teaspoon of liquid from your recipe to compensate for the extra liquid in the substitute.

-Yellow mustard is your best bet, though most recipes will turn out just fine with other common mustards, like dijon or spicy brown.
+Yellow mustard is your best bet, though most recipes will turn out just fine with other common mustards like dijon or spicy brown.
 If you have a really wild mustard—whole grain tarragon with shallots, for example—be sure to consider how the flavor will work with the other ingredients in the recipe.
-Make sure your mustard is still fresh.
+Before using, make sure your mustard is still fresh.

-Yellow mustard seeds are the mildest, and they're the one to use if you have them.
+Yellow mustard seeds are the mildest, and they're the ones to use if you have them.
 Brown mustard seeds are a bit spicier in flavor, and black mustard seeds are the spiciest by far.
 You'll definitely want to use less in your recipe if you need to use brown or black mustard seeds.
-And you may want to consider taking a pass on black mustard seeds all together since they're so much spicier than the typical ground mustard.

 If you don't have any prepared mustard or mustard seeds on hand, you can also use:

 - Wasabi powder: It's spicier than mustard, so start with half as much and give the recipe a taste before adding more.
 If you're trying to work around a mustard allergy, be sure to check the label before using wasabi—it sometimes contains dry mustard.

-- Horseradish powder: This is also spicier than mustard.
-Add half as much.
-Then, do a taste test to see if you want more.
+- Horseradish powder: Horseradish is also spicier than mustard, so add half as much and do a taste test to see if you want more.

 Do You Need Ground Mustard?